-- and neither submission assists the Panel in its consideration of the matter and it is open to the Panel not to take them into account. - Mr Grewar's submission is lacking in probative value and is readily seen as selfserving given his recent termination of services as the CEO of Emu. - Mr Dawes' submission makes it plain that for his own reasons he did decide to (c) support the spill motion. - It is incorrect of Mr Dawes to suggest that a blank (or otherwise not pre-(d) completed) proxy form was not provided, and the material circulated by the share registry makes it plain that any recipient of the document was able to select for, abstain or against. - 33.
-As set out in Aguia Resources Limited, in considering whether to conduct proceedings on the question of whether shareholders are associated in the context of a board spill, the Panel applies its well-established principle that the applicant must demonstrate a sufficient body of evidence of association to convince the Panel as to that association, albeit with proper inferences being drawn. - As mentioned above, the Requisitioning Shareholders disclosed an association in 34. relation to Emu and collective voting power of 8.89% in their substantial holding notice disclosure of 23 January 2025.
+- (b) Mr Grewar's submission is lacking in probative value and is readily seen as selfserving given his recent termination of services as the CEO of Emu. - (c) Mr Dawes' submission makes it plain that for his own reasons he did decide to support the spill motion. - (d) It is incorrect of Mr Dawes to suggest that a blank (or otherwise not precompleted) proxy form was not provided, and the material circulated by the share registry makes it plain that any recipient of the document was able to select for, abstain or against. - 33.
+As set out in Aguia Resources Limited, in considering whether to conduct proceedings on the question of whether shareholders are associated in the context of a board spill, the Panel applies its well-established principle that the applicant must demonstrate a sufficient body of evidence of association to convince the Panel as to that association, albeit with proper inferences being drawn. - 34.
+As mentioned above, the Requisitioning Shareholders disclosed an association in relation to Emu and collective voting power of 8.89% in their substantial holding notice disclosure of 23 January 2025.
 However, Emu asserts that the association is much broader than that disclosed and encompasses all of the Interested Persons, such that the collective voting power is 31.86%.
 The Panel in Aguia Resources Limited noted that it may be more difficult for an applicant to demonstrate a sufficient body of probative material where it is alleged that a large number of parties have recently commenced acting in concert.
 The application identifies 25 shareholders as Interested Persons. - 35.
 Emu primarily relies on matches between the voting of Interested Persons at the AGM and their proxy voting in relation to the Requisition Meeting, along with accumulations of shares having been made shortly before the Requisition Notice via the Placement.
 As has been observed by previous Panels, shareholders voting in the same manner is usually not sufficient evidence to demonstrate an association unless there is an understanding or an agreement entered into regarding the exercise of voting rights.
-Emu did not point to any communications or other circumstantial material supporting such an understanding or agreement between the Interested Persons themselves. - We had difficulty ascertaining from the application how Mr Dawes, Mr Grewar, Mr 36.
-Wills or Mr Macpherson fit in to the alleged association.
+Emu did not point to any communications or other circumstantial material supporting such an understanding or agreement between the Interested Persons themselves. - 36.
+We had difficulty ascertaining from the application how Mr Dawes, Mr Grewar, Mr Wills or Mr Macpherson fit in to the alleged association.
 However, we take Emu to be suggesting that the Interested Persons were connected through Mr Dawes in the